-As specifications may be initially very wide, actual batch data are essential for quality assessment.
+As specifications may initially be very wide, actual batch data are essential for quality assessment.
 For quantitative parameters, actual numerical values should be presented.

-The focus of this section is to demonstrate the quality of the batches (conformance to established preliminary specification) to be used in the given clinical trial.
-For early-phase clinical trials, which are often characterised by a limited number of batches, results for relevant non-clinical and clinical batches should be provided, including the results of batches to be used in the given clinical trial.
-However, with longer production history, it could be acceptable to provide results for only a number of representative batches, if appropriately justified.
+The focus of this section is to demonstrate the quality of the batches (conformance to established preliminary specification) to be used in the clinical trial.
+For early phase clinical trials where only a limited number of batches have been manufactured, test results from relevant clinical and non-clinical batches should be provided, including those to be used in the clinical trial.
+For products with a longer production history, it could be acceptable to provide results for only a number of representative batches, if appropriately justified.